zarwaan/whats-the-rating/README.md

 # 🧩 What's the rating

 ## 🔎 Overview
-An extension to display IMDB rating and rotten tomatoes score of selected title in the Netflix web application.\
+An extension to display IMDB rating, rotten tomatoes score and metacritic score of selected title in the Netflix web application.\
 Facilitated by the [OMDb API](https://www.omdbapi.com/).

 ## ⚒️ Tech Stack